 In this article:

-What causes separation anxiety - and how does it affect sleep?
+What causes separation anxiety in baby sleep - and how does it affect sleep?

 When babies are around 6 months old, they begin to understand object permanence.
 This is the concept that objects and people continue to exist even when they are out of sight.
-Though it's an important developmental milestone, it can cause separation anxiety, as babies begin to understand that when you leave, you're gone, and they don't know when you'll return.
+Though it's an important developmental milestone, it can cause separation anxiety in baby sleep, as babies begin to understand that when you leave, you're gone, and they don't know when you'll return.

 This understanding of object permanence can lead to them becoming very clingy, and getting upset if you attempt to leave them - whether that's with other people, or even just on their own.
 It is, however, a good sign that they're forming a secure attachment to you!

-As babies continue to gain independence as they grow into toddlers, separation anxiety can reach its peak sometime between 12 and 18 months, as with increased independence comes increased uncertainty about their experiences.
+As babies continue to gain independence as they grow into toddlers, separation anxiety in baby sleep can reach its peak sometime between 12 and 18 months, as with increased independence comes increased uncertainty about their experiences.
 To add to this, stressful or traumatic life events can increase feelings of anxiety.